star-ga/mind/README.md

 MLIR emission requires the `mlir-lowering` feature.
 Autodiff support is experimental and currently focused on single-output entry points.

+## GPU backend (experimental)

+The crate exposes an experimental GPU backend contract and a `--target=gpu` flag in `mindc`.
+CPU remains the only implemented target; selecting the GPU target returns a structured "backend not available" error.
+See [`docs/gpu.md`](docs/gpu.md) for the device/target model and current status.

 ## Core Concepts

 * [Type System](docs/type-system.md) — ranks, shapes, polymorphism, and effect tracking.